 It’s worth noting that market research doesn’t have to be a huge, expensive project.
 It can also be done in a cost-effective, agile way.

-I hope these five short examples inspired you to refine your marketing strategy.
 Seeing so many companies investing in these activities with great results, I think marketers should either try them at some point or have a really well-argued case for not doing them.

 Naturally, these are not the only effective marketing activities out there.
 Here are a few more resources that feature other marketing ideas and tactics you can draw inspiration from: